Manage collections and tables

 Create a table

-You can use the built-in CQL shell (cqlsh) in the Astra Portal, the standalone CQL shell, or a driver to manage tables.
-For information about CQL shell and drivers, see Cassandra Query Language (CQL) for Astra DB.
+You can use the CQL console (embedded CQL shell) in the Astra Portal, a standalone CQL shell installation, or a Cassandra driver.
+For more information, see Cassandra Query Language (CQL) for Astra DB.

 2. Note the name of the keyspace where you want to create the table.